cms-dev/cms/docs/Installation.rst

 * `GNU compiler collection <https://gcc.gnu.org/>`_ (for C, C++ and Java, respectively with executables ``gcc``, ``g++`` and ``gcj``);

-* alternatively, for Java, your choice of a JDK, for example OpenJDK;
+* alternatively, for Java, your choice of a JDK, for example OpenJDK (but any other JDK behaving similarly is fine, for example Oracle's);

 * `Free Pascal <http://www.freepascal.org/>`_ (for Pascal, with executable ``fpc``);